-- 1. Members requiring carotid revascularization using FDA approved CAS and embolic protection systems/devices who have documented high risk for adverse events from Carotid Endarterectomy (CEA) and meet one of the following criteria: - a.
+- Members requiring carotid revascularization using FDA approved CAS and embolic protection systems/ devices who have documented high risk for adverse events from Carotid Endarterectomy (CEA) and be safely treated by this approach and meet one of the following criteria: - a.
 Members with hemispheric neurological symptoms in the ipsilateral carotid artery distribution and ≥ 50% stenosis of the common or internal carotid artery confirmed by angiographic measurement using North American Symptomatic Carotid Endarterectomy Trial (NASCET) methodology - b.
-Members without neurological symptoms who are at high surgical risk and ≥ 80% stenosis of the common or internal carotid artery confirmed by angiographic measurement using the NASCET methodology
+Members without neurological symptoms who are at high surgical risk and ≥ 80% stenosis of the common or internal carotid artery confirmed by angiographic measurement using the NASCET methodology - i.
+Inability to move the neck to a suitable position for surgery - ii.
+Tracheostomy